Difference Between Hive vs Impala

 |15.||Interactive Computing||Does not support Interactive computing.||Supports Interactive Computing.|

 |16.||Execution||Hive query has a problem with “Cold Start”||Impala process always starts at the Boot-time of Daemons.|

 |18.||Distributions||HIVE – all Hadoop Distributions, Hortonworks (Tez, LLAP)||Cloudera MapR,

 |20.||Throughput||High Throughput||Low Throughput|

-In this article, we have tried showcase that what are two technologies namely Hive and Impala are and also what the basic difference between these technologies.
+In this article, we have tried showcase that what are two technologies namely Hive vs Impala are and also the basic difference between these technologies.
 In practical terms, we can say that Hive and Impala are not the competitors they both belong to the same foundation which is known as MapReduce for executing the queries, the usage of both may create the difference.
 According to our need we can use it together or the best according to the compatibility, need, and performance.
 Hive query language is Hive QL which is very versatile and universal language while Impala is memory intensive and does not works well for processing heavy data operations example join queries.
 If in your project work is related with batch processing for a large amount of data, the Hive will better in that case and if your work is related with the real-time process of an ad-hoc query on data then Impala will be better in that case.

 This has been a guide to Hive vs Impala.
 Here we have discussed Hive vs Impala head to head comparison, key differences, along with infographics and comparison table.
 You may also look at the following articles to learn more –